$0 International Adoption Navigation Guide — Quick-Start Checklist

 Different countries have different profiles of children available.
 Understanding this before you choose a program is essential.

 Colombia (ICBF program).
 Colombia processed 200 international adoptions in FY2024.
-Colombia's ICBF is widely regarded as one of the more transparent and ethical Central Authorities currently operating.
 Colombia gives priority to families open to older children, sibling groups, and special needs.
-Families meeting these criteria frequently see significantly shorter matching timelines.
-Heritage families (where at least one parent has Colombian origin) may have additional processing advantages.
+Heritage eligibility should be verified under the current program; the supported heritage example is at least one parent born in Colombia.

 Free Download